gph82/mdciao/README.rst

 System Requirements
 ===================
-At the moment, ``mdciao`` is CI-tested only for GNU/Linux and Python versions 3.7, 3.8, 3.9, and 3.10.
-MacOS CI-tests are failing currently because of a segmentation error (139 and 11) when `calling mdtraj.dsssp <https://github.com/gph82/mdciao/runs/2415051993?check_suite_focus=true>`_.
+``mdciao`` is developed in GNU/Linux, and CI-tested via `github actions <https://github.com/gph82/mdciao/actions?query=workflow%3A%22Python+package%22>`_ for GNU/Linux and MacOs.
+Tested python versions are:

+* Python: 3.7, 3.8, 3.9, 3.10
+* MacOs: 3.7, 3.8, 3.9

+So everything should work *out of the box* in these conditions.
+Please see this warning_ for problems during installation from source.

 Authors
 =======
 ``mdciao`` is written and maintained by Guillermo Pérez-Hernández (`ORCID <http://orcid.org/0000-0002-9287-8704>`_) currently at the `Institute of Medical Physics and Biophysics <https://biophysik.charite.de/ueber_das_institut/team/>`_ in the
 `Charité Universitäsmedizin Berlin <https://www.charite.de/>`_.

 Please cite "mdciao, G. Pérez-Hernández and P.W.
-Hildebrand, 2021 (in preparation)"
+Hildebrand, 2022 (submitted)"

 .. |Pip Package| image::
    https://badge.fury.io/py/mdciao.svg